f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 repository" is allowed.

-For external resources, please restrain yourself to "well known repositories", e.g. mavenCentral or JCenter (see complete listing in the "srclib" section of
+For external resources, please restrain yourself to "well known repositories", e.g. Maven Central or OSS Sonatype (see complete listing in the "srclib" section of
 [Build Metadata Reference](../Build_Metadata_Reference)).
 Please note that e.g. Bintray does not only offers JCenter, but user-repos as